-Meanwhile, Brownian movement is not seen in true solution, where the system is homogeneous and the bombardment is uniform.
-However, in colloids the system is heterogeneous and the bombardments are non-uniform leading to the random measurement.
+However, the Brownian movement is not seen in a true solution, where the system is homogeneous, and the bombardment is uniform.
+However, in colloids, the system is heterogeneous, and the bombardments are non-uniform, leading to random measurement.

-Brownian motion is also observed in the plasma of cells in which the particles in the cell are also in random motion without making plasma in the cell dry.
+The Brownian motion is also observed in the plasma of cells in which the particles in the cell are also in random motion without making the plasma in the cell dry.

-1. Why true solution does not follow Brownian movement?
+1. Why don’t true solutions follow the Brownian movement?

-Ans: True solution have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.
+Ans: True solutions have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.

 2. How does the Brownian movement help in the stability of colloids?

-Ans: The random movement of sol particles do not allow dispersed phase particles to settle at the bottom and thus prevents their coagulation.
+Ans: The random movement of sol particles does not allow dispersed phase particles to settle at the bottom, and thus prevents their coagulation.

-3. Give any two examples of Brownian movement.
+3. Give any two examples of the Brownian movement.